Chinese Colors — Meanings and Symbolisms

-Till today, this is still one of the most popular and lucky colors in China, which represents luck, passion, and auspiciousness, and has been widely used as the theme color for the Chinese New Year.
+Today, this is still one of the most popular and lucky colors in China, which represents good fortune, passion, and auspiciousness, and has been widely used as the theme color for the Chinese New Year.
 Read More About Symbolisms of Cinnabar Red

 Rouge Red — Yan Zhi (胭脂)

 Yan Zhi has been a popular cosmetic in ancient China, which was made of beautiful flowers and creamy grease.

 You Might Also Like: